Chocolate Chip Cookie Dough Bites are sweet, poppable treats that melt in your mouth and come together quicker than traditional cookies.

 These cookie dough bites are delectable sweet treats that are easier than making a batch of chocolate chip cookies, but just as satisfying.
 If you love edible cookie dough you will love them.

-We are no strangers to cookie dough around here and also love to make Peanut Butter Cookie Dough Bites, Snickerdoodle Cookie Dough Bites, and Funfetti Sugar Cookie Dough Bites.
+We are no strangers to cookie dough around here and love making Peanut Butter Cookie Dough Bites, Snickerdoodle Cookie Dough Bites, and Funfetti Sugar Cookie Dough Bites.

 Easy Edible Cookie Dough